Akssharm68/ConvoAds/PRD.md

 ## The Problem

 Google's ad business depends on Search.
-In 2025, Google Search generated over $175 billion in advertising revenue — roughly 57% of Alphabet's total revenue.
+In 2025, Google Search generated over $175 billion in advertising revenue: roughly 57% of Alphabet's total revenue.
 That model works because Search queries have clear commercial intent, and the ad auction system matches that intent to advertisers willing to pay for it.

 Gemini doesn't have this.
 Every conversational AI query that replaces a traditional search query is a query Google can't monetize.
 At current adoption rates, this cannibalization could represent tens of billions in at-risk revenue over the next 3-5 years.